Edgar Leopold Layard: Career

 In 1854, he went to the Cape Colony as a civil servant working in the service of the governor George Edward Grey (1812–1898).
 In addition, from 1855 Layard also took on a spare time position as curator of the South African Museum, and carried out extensive improvements at his own expense as well as building up the museum's collection and exhibits.
 In December 1855 Charles Darwin wrote to Layard with a description of his research investigating "the variation & origin of species", and requested assistance in obtaining specimens of domesticated animals and birds, particularly pigeons.
 Layard wrote back, and in June Darwin thanked him cordially for his "very valuable letter".
 In an expedition from October 1856 to March 1857, Layard visited Mauritius, Mombasa, Zanzibar, Madagascar, and ports on the southern coast of South Africa.

 In 1865 Layard found a whale which became known as the strap-toothed whale or the Layard's beaked whale, and was formally named Mesoplodon layardii.
 His work at the Mixed Commission ended when it was abolished in 1870, and Layard then had to return to Britain.
 He was succeeded at the museum by Roland Trimen.
 Subsequently, Layard had posts in Brazil, where he collected birds for Arthur Hay (1824–1878).

 Edgar Layard administered the government of Fiji from 1874 to 1875 and was honorary British Consul at Nouméa, New Caledonia from 1876.
 Layard was appointed as an arbitrator to the British and Portuguese Commission at the Cape of Good Hope in 1862.
 Edgar Layard and his son, Edgar Leopold Calthrop Layard (referred to in the literature as either E.L.C.
 Layard or Leopold Layard to differentiate him from his father), were active collectors in this region, mainly of bird specimens.
 Between 1870 and 1881, they visited Fiji, Vanuatu, Samoa, Tonga, the Solomon Islands, New Britain and Norfolk Island.
 Aside from the South African material, the bird collections they made from their 'home base' of New Caledonia and the Loyalty Islands are the most scientifically important.
 The Layards sent material to William Sharp MacLeay in Sydney, but also to many other ornithologists.
 Their specimens have become very scattered.
 Many went to the British Museum in London.
 Others went to Henry Baker Tristram, and are now in the National Museums and Galleries on Merseyside in Liverpool, England.
+Further specimens are in the National Museums of Scotland.

 In 1867, Layard published The Birds of South Africa, where he described 702 species.
 This work was later updated by Richard Bowdler Sharpe (1847–1909).